culexjj/psexec/README.md

 Finally you will find out some other PSEXEC uses such as:

-  Checking computer architecture
+  Checking computer architecture,

-  Checking HF installed
+  Checking HF installed,

-  Checking computers online
+  Checking computers online,

-  Checking IE version
+  Checking IE version,

 Emailing to 'culex.jj@gmail.com' if you find out whatever error/question and so on.